akeneo/pim-api-docs/content/akeneo-event-platform/getting-started.md

 ## Using Postman

-The easiest way to manipulate the Event Platform entities will be through our Postman Collection.
+The easiest way to manipulate the Event Platform API for a quickstart will be through our Postman Collection.

 ### 1. Import the Postman Collection